Charged particle motion and radiation in strong electromagnetic fields: Charged particle dynamics

 Let us start with the rotating electric field.
 Under the classical treatment of RR, one finds that the electron performs circular orbits, with constant Lorentz factor $\gamma$ given by the root of the following equation~\cite{zeldovich.spu.1975,bulanov.pre.2011}:

-Thus the Lorentz and RR forces are in balance and the energy transferred from field to particle is seamlessly lost as radiation. \Cref{eq:Zeldovich} has limits $\gamma \simeq a_0$, if $a_0 \ll \acrr$, and $\gamma \simeq (a_0 / \erad)^{1/4}$, if $a_0 \gg \acrr$, where $\acrr$ is given by \cref{eq:CRRThreshold}.
+Thus the Lorentz and RR forces are in balance and the energy transferred from field to particle is seamlessly lost as radiation.\footnote{ {Analytical solutions are also available for the case of a rotating electric field, which has a static magnetic field superimposed along its axis of rotation~\cite{nakamura.pre.2020}.}} \Cref{eq:Zeldovich} has limits $\gamma \simeq a_0$, if $a_0 \ll \acrr$, and $\gamma \simeq (a_0 / \erad)^{1/4}$, if $a_0 \gg \acrr$, where $\acrr$ is given by \cref{eq:CRRThreshold}.
 The weakened scaling at high intensity is caused by radiation losses, which decrease the angle between the instantaneous momentum and the electric field vector:

 The quantum parameter $\chi_e$ goes from $a_0^2/\acrit $ at $a_0 \ll \acrr$ to $(3/2\alpha)^{1/2 }a_0^{1/2} \acrit^{-1/2}$ at $a_0 \gg \acrr$ (see, e.g., \citet{chang.pre.2015, kostyukov.pop.2016, bashinov.pra.2017,bulanov.nima.2011,bulanov.pre.2011}).
 Thus classical radiation losses delay the onset of the quantum regime~\cite{popruzhenko.njp.2019}.
 An interesting consequence of \cref{eq:ZeldovichAngle} is that, at large $a_0$, the electron motion is parallel to the electric field and therefore optimized to absorb incident radiation \cite{zhang.njp.2015}.
 It should be noted that orbits at the magnetic node are unstable: charged particles will tend to migrate towards the electric nodes, where the magnetic field is strongest~\cite{bashinov.pra.2017} (see \cref{sec:Trapping}).
 In the limit of $\chi \gg 1$, quantum corrections alter the scaling of radiation losses, from $\sim\chi^2$ to $\sim \chi^{2/3}$, which changes the trends to $\gamma \approx 84 \acrit^{-1/4} a_0^{3/4}$, $\chi_e \approx 7.1 \times 10^3 \acrit^{-3/2} a_0^{3/2}$, $\varphi \approx 84 \acrit^{-1/4} a_0^{-1/4}$ (see, e.g., \cite{chang.pre.2015, kostyukov.pop.2016, bashinov.pra.2017}).